MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.8.md

 (B) For optional units, to qualify for optional units and to be eligible to use such records to establish the production guarantee for the optional units; and

-(v) If we discover you do not qualify for a whole-farm unit for at least one insured crop because, even though you elected revenue protection for all your crops:
+(v) If we discover you do not qualify for a whole-farm unit for at least one insured crop because:

 (A) You do not meet all of the other requirements in section 34(a)(3)(i), and such discovery is made: